Socialist Alternative (United States): Sawant's Seattle City Council election

 In 2013, Seattle Central Community College and Seattle University part-time economics professor Kshama Sawant was elected to the Seattle City Council from Position 2 as a candidate for Socialist Alternative.
 She had previously won 35% of the vote in the August primary election and advanced into the general election against incumbent Richard Conlin.
 On November 15, 2013, Conlin conceded to Sawant after late returns showed him down by 1,640 votes or approximately 1% of the vote.
 This made Sawant the first socialist to win a citywide election in Seattle since the communist supporter Anna Louise Strong was elected to the School Board in 1916.

 Sawant had previously run for election as the Socialist Alternative candidate in the 43rd district of the Washington House of Representatives against incumbent Democrat Frank Chopp in 2012.
 Sawant advanced past the primaries for Position 2 while also advancing in Position 1 where she was on the ballot challenging Jamie Pedersen.
 The Sawant campaign won a subsequent court battle against the Secretary of State for the right to list her party preference on the ballot in the elections.
 Sawant was endorsed by the Local 587 of the Amalgamated Transit Union and the alternative newspaper The Stranger.
 She received over 20,000 votes, or 29%.

 Sawant's platform included a minimum wage increase to $15 an hour, rent control and taxes on higher-income individuals.

 In 2015 and 2019, Sawant was reelected with 56% and 51.8% of the vote respectively.
 In 2021, Sawant defeated a recall with 50.4% of the vote.
 In January 2023, Sawant announced that she would not seek re-election, and would instead promote the Socialist Alternative campaign Workers Strike Back to unionize workers.

 2010s and 2020s

 In fall 2011, SAlt was active in the Occupy movement in cities across the country.
 SAlt argued that the movement should develop concrete demands along working class lines.
 The party assisted in outreach, planning and organizing public meetings to help grow the campaign.

 In 2014, SAlt member and Washington House candidate Jess Spear was arrested during several protests against oil and coal trains moving through Seattle.

 In 2020, Socialist Alternative members began joining the Democratic Socialists of America, in order to encourage it to support a socialist independent party.

 2024 split

 In 2024, SAlt split in three.
 In one split, former leading member Kshama Sawant left, taking Workers Strike Back and some members, and started a new party named Revolutionary Workers.

+2026 Expulsions and External Tendency

+In 2026, a group of members in the Seattle Branch associated with the Faction for Revolutionary Leadership inside SAlt were expelled.
+In a letter to Cosmonaut, these members declared International Socialist Alternative (Revolutionary), an external tendency of the International Socialist Alternative.
+In the letter, they outline several differences with the leadership of SAlt, claiming supporters still remain inside ISA in Nigeria and other parts of the US.